 The picture given above represents the high-level steps to be followed to migrate Postgres to BigQuery:

-- Upload to the BigQuery table from GCS using bq command-line tool or console or any cloud SDK.
+- Step 4: Upload to the BigQuery Table from GCS

 Let’s take a detailed look at each step.